eliannyscer/eliannyscer.github.io/_posts/python-content/2021-07-19-try-except.md

 - Python
 ---

+Exceptions in Python applications can happen for many of reasons; and if they aren't handled well, these exceptions can cause the program to crash or causing data loss.

 {% include video id="j2kTcc1lcK8" provider="youtube" %}

 - With the `try` function you can test a block of code for errors.